-KEYS: \$10.00 replacement charge for room or mailbox key.
+KEYS: There is a \$10.00 replacement charge for room or mailbox keys.
+This amount is subject to change.

-LOCK OUT: Re-entries will incur a \$10.00 fee to be charged to the the resident's SU account.
+LOCK OUT: Re-entries will incur a \$10.00 fee to be charged to the resident's SU account.

-SALES AND SOLICITORS: Sales and solicitations in the residence halls are prohibited.
+SALES AND SOLICITORS: Sales and solicitations in the residence hall are prohibited.